 Read suggestions for strengthening Hebrew language skills from JTS's Hebrew program.

-Explore the MA curriculum in the Online Learning course grid (PDF).
+Explore the MA curriculum in the Online MA course grid (PDF).

 Learn more in the Academic Bulletin.

 Online students are eligible for the same generous fellowships as the in-residence master's students in return for working in Jewish education, upon graduation, for the amount of time that they received the fellowship.
 Any fellowships the students receive also apply to JTS or Teachers College courses, as well as to summer courses.